 I will share with you in this topic on how we can avoid this kind of problem in case you encounter or if it happens that you buy some meat in the market and you are not sure whether the scale is displaying an acceptable reading.

-Acceptable because there are no 100% accurate reading, there is always an inaccuracy or we call it uncertainty.
-But if this uncertainty is very small, then it is not a big problem to us.
-We need to be aware in this kind of situation in order for us to be protected and not to be cheated.
+Acceptable because there is no 100% accurate reading, there is always an inaccuracy or we call it uncertainty.
+But if this uncertainty is very small, then it is not a big problem for us.
+We need to be aware of this kind of situation in order for us to be protected and not to be cheated.

 First, I just want to show the standard way of checking the accuracy of a weighing scale (without the technicals).
-In order to check the accuracy or if the reading of the scale is acceptable, we need a standard weight ( or mass), this standard weight is certified from a calibration laboratory.
+In order to check the accuracy or if the reading of the scale is acceptable, we need a standard weight (or mass), this standard weight with known mass is certified by a calibration laboratory.

-The reading is compared between the weighing scale and the standard weight, this is called Calibration and a calibration technician is the one handling this.
-If it is a 1kilo Standard Weight, when you put it on a weighing scale, it should also display 1kilo.
+The reading is compared between the weighing scale display and the standard weight value, this is called Calibration and a calibration technician is the one handling this.
+If it is a 1kilogram Standard Weight, when you put it on a weighing scale, it should also display a 1kilogram.
 In this way, if they have the same reading, we can say that the weighing scale is accurate.